 Tell Me About These Dark Chocolate Pecan Cookies

 - Flavor: Brown sugar, nutty brown butter, and a hint of cinnamon add warm, inviting flavors that are always welcome during the fall and winter seasons.
 You’ll also enjoy plenty of rich dark chocolate and buttery pecans, which not only add more flavor but varying texture as well.
 If you gravitate toward dark chocolate more than sweeter milk chocolate, you’ll adore these cookies.
+These are a lot of the same flavors we love in dark chocolate cranberry almond cookies, too.

 - Ease: Browning the butter and chilling the cookie dough in the refrigerator certainly add time, but neither are difficult steps.
 Almost immediately after browning the butter, begin mixing the dough together.
-Since we’re using melted (browned) butter, you do not need an electric mixer– a whisk and rubber spatula do the trick.
+Since we’re using melted (browned) butter, you do not need an electric mixerโa whisk and rubber spatula do the trick.
 After the dough comes together, chill it before scooping and baking the cookies.
 Without time in the refrigerator, this cookie dough will spread into greasy puddles.

 Learn About Browning Butter

 Brown butter is simply melted butter with a nutty, almost caramelized flavor brought on by gently cooking it on the stove.
-If you’ve never browned butter before, take a minute to review my How to Brown Butter guide.
+If youโve never browned butter before, take a minute to review my How to Brown Butter guide.
 In less than 10 minutes, the butter sizzles, foams, and cooks into a vastly flavored ingredient you can use in today’s dark chocolate pecan cookies, pecan sugar cookies, brown butter pumpkin oatmeal cookies, apple blondies, brown butter berry tea cakes, and brown butter pound cake.
 For more uses and all of my success tips, see the How to Brown Butter guide linked above.

 Overview: How to Make Dark Chocolate Pecan Cookies